zombico/SATI/README.md

 LLMs are stateless.
 REST is stateless.
 SATI is a protocol that makes LLM conversations work like REST resources.

+**Treat LLM interactions like HTTP requests**—every call is logged, timestamped, and verifiable.
+This unlocks standard web tooling: Prometheus monitoring, OpenTelemetry tracing, API gateways, and the DevOps stack you already use.

 ![Screenshot description](docs/headerscreen.png)
 Chat interface on the left.
 Full observability on the right.